Navigating the Complexities of the EU Deforestation Regulation: TDi Sustainability Offers Expert Insights

 From small coffee shops to supermarket giants, and artisan garment makers to big brand fashion names – tens of thousands of companies will be affected by the EU Deforestation Regulation.
 Understanding its implications is essential for businesses worldwide.

+The EUDR will target seven key commodities and their derivatives: cattle, cocoa, coffee, oil palm, rubber, soya, and wood.
+These commodities are significant drivers of deforestation, with EU consumption playing a major role.
+Between 1990 and 2008, the EU accounted for one-third of global deforestation-related imports.
 The use of these materials is widespread and affects a diverse range of industries, from construction to cosmetics, cafes and restaurants to automotive manufacturers.
 The impact extends to supermarkets, luxury goods, fashion, chemical companies, pharmaceuticals, and furniture manufacturers and retailers.
 FMCG (Fast-Moving Consumer Goods) retailers and manufacturers, food and drink manufacturers, food retailers, and the investment and finance sector are also affected.
+TDis new inherent risk tool with risks to deforestation for each country has been highlighted by TDi analysts and is a good place to start to ensure prioritisation of next steps.

 The panel highlighted the complex interconnections between deforestation and other environmental and social issues – emphasising the need for companies to address a wide range of challenges in their supply chains.
 “While deforestation and forest degradation are the key ESG risks addressed by the EUDR, it is important to pay attention to other ESG issues associated with deforestation as well,” Zandi Moyo says.
 “And that’s because deforestation can have far reaching impacts on the environment and people destroying ecosystems that are vital to wildlife and livelihoods, with linkages to biodiversity loss, degradation of ecosystems, climate change and disruption to local and indigenous communities, and some of these ESG issues can also be used as indicators of deforestation, such as biodiversity loss.”